 Road to Recovery: Making Power Moves for Your Self-Esteem

-Secondly, just with any recovery program — having a support system can help establish accountability, offer encouragement, and give you a place to turn to when things feel heavy.
-A way that you can begin to build a support system virtually is to join a book club with similarly goal-oriented friends or even strangers!
-Health at Every Size by Linda Bacon is a great book to get started with.
+Second, have a support system.
+As with any recovery program — having a support system can help you establish accountability, offer encouragement, and give you a place to turn to when things start to feel heavy.

 Establishing a support system can look like starting a book club with some friends working towards the same goals, or even complete strangers who are also on the road to body positivity!
 “Health at Every Size” by Linda Bacon is a great book to get you started.

 Step 3: Work with a body positivity coach.

 Lastly, if a group setting isn’t your style, or you think you might benefit more from one-on-one work, find a licensed therapist or life coach who has experience working with programs such as Health At Every Size.

 Now that you see where low self worth comes from, and the ways you can overcome it, I hope you’ll feel empowered to make positive life changes for yourself and others.

 A final note: Although a body positivity mindset can be helpful for everyone, it can also be very important to distinguish between a diet mentality and an eating disorder, as these can often look similar in one’s day to day life.